futoin/specs/draft/ftn24_if_ui_flow_engine.md

 Therefore, a special type of screen is a WebView, which renders HTML-based and JavaScript-based screens.
-The screen may be loaded from Backend outside of the bidirectional communication channel, or as a direct HTML.
+The screen may be loaded from Backend outside of the bidirectional communication channel, or as a direct HTML page.

-For Web applications that can be implemented as an inline frame.
+For Web applications, that can be implemented as an inline frame.

-It is expected that a communication channel to the hosting application is provided through injected JavaScript-to-native interfaces and/or window events implementation-defined way.
+It is expected that a communication channel to the hosting application is provided through injected JavaScript-to-native proxy interfaces and/or window events implementation-defined way.

 Under such concept fall general dynamically loadable screen, which can be also an XML form with Lua script for example.